timsolov/python-rabbitx/docs/index.rst

       network=consts.ETHEREUM_MAINNET, api_key=ApiKey.from_file(".apikey/apiKey.json")
    )

-   # or if you want to use a private key:
+   # or if you want to use a private key (not recommended):

    # from rabbitx.wallet import Wallet
    # rabbitx = RabbitX(